ocharles/blog/posts/2013-11-24-using-indexed-free-monads-to-quickcheck-json.md

 property is not always satisfied, because our QuickCheck property only returns a boolean.

-Nevertheless, in the spirit of getting the job done, and we carry on.
+Nevertheless, in the spirit of getting the job done, we carry on.

 The next data type I had to approach had a rather awkward encoding: